-There are really only three ways to backup your iOS device.
+There are really only three ways to back up your iOS device.
 Using iTunes or iCloud Backup are the only two though that sync the whole state of your iOS device.
-By whole state of your iDevice I’m talking about all apps their location on the Home screen and most of the app’s data.
+By the whole state of your iDevice, I’m talking about all apps their location on the Home screen and most of the app’s data.

 (Mac or Windows with iTunes installed is required)

 Backing up to iTunes is the best way to backup up your iOS device.
 Compared to backing up to the cloud you have “unlimited” storage.
 You can also archive the backup to save the state which is smart to do before you update.
 If you want to sync private data like health data you will have to enable “Encryption BackUp”.

 It’s important to note that backing up your iOS device and syncing to iTunes are two separate features.
 Syncing checks to make sure the same content is in the same place.
 For instance, if you add a song to a playlist on your iPhone when you sync it to iTunes that song will appear in that playlist too.
 Back up on the other hand saves a copy of your whole phone.

 So inclusion this is the best option.
 Backing up to iTunes does not require the monthly subscription of online storage and it offers more features.
 On the other hand, though you have to remember to regularly plug your iDevice into iTunes in order for the back up to be completed.